GUVSWMD

 Paints and Stains

 • Empty Paint Cans- Clean, dry, totally empty latex paint cans may be recycled with scrap metal at your closest transfer station/recycling center.
 Please do not put them with your household recyclables.
-Empty plastic latex paint containers are trash.
+Empty plastic latex paint containers or cans containing solid, hard-as-a-rock paint are trash.

 • Partially Full Cans- If there is any paint left in the can, do not put it in the trash and do not dump it down the drain!
 Liquid paint in the trash makes a huge mess and is not allowed in a landfill.
 Septic/sewer systems are not designed to treat any type of paint.
 First try to find a friend or neighbor who can use the paint, then: